FHICT-Ordio/general/Portfolio/IP/Research/SSL Security Research.md

 - #### External services
 Thirdly, when using many external (API) services a HTTPS host is required to even make use of them if hosted on a live environment outside of localhost.
 A good example of this is Auth0, which was also the inital reason why I started this research.
 Auth0 requires a secured client to host connection to make use of the Auth0 service possible on any host-environment outside of localhost.

+- #### Search engine priority
+Forth, search engine like google actually give sites that use SSL and secured connections priority over non-secured HTTP web applications.
+This mainly applies to website applications, but is a very important aspect for for publisity.

 <br><br>